 From the site: PBS Velká Bíteš is a precision engineering company, the manufacturer of high-speed turbine machines for the aerospace, power and transport industries.
 Our business covers a wide range of engineering areas, including the manufacture of precision castings, hi-tech machining of metals, electroplating and subsequent assembly of finished products.

 The TP 100 turboprop is based on the proven TJ 100 turbojet engine.
 TJ 100 is used as a gas generator that generates combustion gases for powering the free turbine and, via a gearbox the propeller.
 The system is designed for use in both push and tractor configuration depending on its mounting position on the aircraft.
 Thanks to its low weight and 180 kW output the engine is an ideal solution for powering ultralight manned and unmanned aerial vehicles (UAV).
 More details in the TP-100 engine specifications

 This engine is in the USA also known under the name of Diemech Turbine Solutions TP-100 and a RV-10 has been equipped with it.

 Has been under development from 1997 to 2009, the Innodyn turboprop engine had a direct spooled and a centrifugal compressor and radial inflow turbine.
 The fuel system is FADEC controlled and accepts diesel, JET, biodiesel and kerosene.
-They were never really open about the fuel consumption, but I expected it to be fairly high (13-15 USG/h).
+They were never really open about the fuel consumption, but I expected it to be fairly high (in the range of 13-15 USG/h).

 Installed weight is 188 lbs and maintenance was supposed to be really easy: change gear oil every 500 hours, the spark plugs biannually and inspect the turbine for damage.
-Propeller was an electric controlled type.
+Propeller was planned to be an electric controlled type.
 The engines have a power range between 165 bhp and 255 bhp.